ragtam/angular-playground/src/app/menu/readme.md

 menu-item.component.css

-We add a template variable 'viewContainerRef' so that we could have a reference in our component class and we also have to define input property for the MenuItemComponent to bind parent item with sub-menu it should trigger.
-We also add a css style, so that all button elements had the same width.
+We add a template variable 'viewContainerRef' so that we could have a reference in our component class.
+We have to define input property for the MenuItemComponent to bind parent item with sub-menu it should trigger.
+We will add a css style, so that all button elements had the same width.
 Now lets add a handler for the button click.
 It will render a template passed into the input property 'menuFor'.

 ```
-export class MenuItemComponent implements OnDestroy {
+export class MenuItemComponent {
     @Input() public menuFor: TemplateRef<MenuComponent>;

     @ViewChild('viewContainerRef', { read: ViewContainerRef }) public viewContainerRef: ViewContainerRef;